Got a question?

 Challenges common to multimedia testing

 The entertainment system performance is typically something everybody has an opinion about.
 This means that the correlation between the subjective experience and the objective measurements is important.
-Comparisons between subjective evaluation protocols and measurements for different settings is of course a useful method for the development team to capture the progress.
+Comparisons between subjective evaluation protocols and measurements for different settings are of course a useful method for the development team to capture the progress.
 Binaural recordings can also be used for blind tests.

 The expected future with autonomous vehicles means that multimedia systems will be given even more significance to enhance the travel experience.